Axda-Web/socialB/README.md

 Note: Although the main functionalities are there, I didn't have the time to completely finish this project unfortunately.
 Here's a list of things I would have prioritized if I'd had more time:

 - Implement testing with Jest, RTL and Cypress
-- Add skeletons and loading spinners for loading states
+- Better handling of loading (skeletons - loading spinners) / error / not-found state
 - Improve UX by adding transitions/animations on interactive elements
 - Fix little bugs / clean my code